satry22/My-Pets/README.md

 - As a user I want the social media links to work.
   - Social media links work and are opened in a new window.

+- As a user I would like to view images of Saras Pets.
+  - Images are displayed in columns on Gallery page.

 ### Unfixed Bugs